yasmin-alshurafa/introduction-to-interactive-media/Final Project/Journal.md

 ![](img6.png)

 - The problem was that I was re-assigning the Boolean again and not using it.
-So what I did was just use the Boolean when the push button is pressed since it was assigned rather than re- checking the Boolean.
+So what I did was just use the Boolean when the push button is pressed since it was assigned rather than re-checking the Boolean.
 I was really annoyed because it took me a really long time to figure this out, but at the end of the day the feeling of figuring out what was wrong was stratifying and blessing.

 - This is what I changed: